kashaf955/CatalogIQ/README.md

 Multi-tenant SaaS for product matching, manufacturer comparison, and competitor intelligence.
 CatalogIQ ingests catalog, manufacturer, and competitor data into one standard product model, then matches, reviews, and exports upload-ready updates.

-Backend folders are in place.
-Application code is intentionally empty so you can implement each layer.

 ---